 Independent Board.
-The Board has determined that 9 of the 11 nominees are independent.
+The Board has determined that 9 of the 10 nominees are independent.

 Executive Sessions.
-Time is reserved on each Board meeting agenda for all directors to meet in executive session, with no members of management (other than the Chief Executive Officer) present.
-Time is also reserved on each Board meeting agenda for the non-management directors to meet in executive session, presided over by our Chair, and for the independent directors to meet in executive session, presided over by the Lead Independent Director, in each case with no members of management present.
+Time is reserved on each Board meeting agenda for all directors to meet in executive session, with no members of management (other than the CEO) present.
 Time is also reserved at each regular committee meeting for committee members to meet in executive session with no members of management present.

 Board Meetings and Director Attendance.
-The Board held seven meetings in 2022.
-Each incumbent director nominee attended greater than 91% of the aggregate number of meetings of the Board and committees on which he or she served during 2022 (or portion of 2022 during which he or she served as a director or committee member).
+The Board held four meetings in 2023.
+Each incumbent director nominee attended greater than 75% of the aggregate number of meetings of the Board and committees on which he or she served during 2023 (or portion of 2023 during which he or she served as a director or committee member).